kevinyswong/kevinyswong.github.io/index.md

 would they be happy with no longer being able to identify with what the country is becoming?
 Conservatives feel their homeland is being hijacked even while we progressives see inequality at every turn.
 It's a problem in Europe too with the Syrian refugee crisis.
-Whiteness, Christianity, and European identity that built the country are being threatened and what we're doing is blanket-blocking any mention of it as racist when there's a valid point here.
+Whiteness, Christianity, and the European identity that built the country are being threatened and what we're doing is blanket-blocking any mention of it as racist when there's a valid point here.
 </p>